PilySwatch/weather-app/README.md

 Luckily, this does not applicable to PoetryDB API.

-## 🚀 Optimizations
+# 🚀 Tech Stack - Tools used

+The tech stack utilised to create this app was as follows:
+- **For the Back-End:** *Node.js* together with *Express*
+- **For the Front-End:** *React* together with *TailwindCSS*

+Additionally, this application uses two distinct APIs to obtain its data,  [WeatherOpenMap](https://openweathermap.org/) to find out the current weather conditions, and [PoetryDB](https://poetrydb.org/index.html) to get a selection of random poems.

+# 🚀 Further Optimization

 You are welcome to add new features to what has already been developed, as well as make any changes you deem necessary.
+I also left a couple of cases and recommendations in this [repo's issues section](https://github.com/PilySwatch/weather-app/issues), so feel free to look at them if you're itching to do so.

-Additionally, if you find any errors or there is anything you would like to discuss, you can reach me me at this email: pilar.cuellarta@gmail.com
+Additionally, if you find any errors or there is anything you would like to discuss, you can reach me at this email: pilar.cuellarta@gmail.com

 Thank you for consider my project, and **Happy Coding!** 💙